gumaerc-testorg/2.60j-spring-2020/content/pages/tools.md

 uid: f3abd116-a5f2-0d68-c34f-bd05362d1aec
 ---

-{{% resource_link "c3ff8edb-f749-4eba-9ad0-1bbecad36059" "Engineering Equation Solver" %}} (EES) is a software used for some homework assignments in this course.
+[Engineering Equation Solver](https://fchartsoftware.com/ees/) (EES) is a software used for some homework assignments in this course.
 The following files are courtesy of Omar Labban.
 Used with permission.

 {{% resource_link 9e0f183f-f016-1572-b735-ccf18d7e3573 "Engineering Equation Solver Access Instructions (PDF)" %}}